Recoskie/AI-Matrix/docs/Matrix Structure.md

 <br /><br />

-As far as we know the most dense alignment of all possibilities is the flower of life patterning.
-The fibonacci spiral is a break in symmetry per step.
-Aligning the circles in the most dense way possible like a flower along the fibonacci spiral and connecting all the center points makes the tetrahedron repeatable to higher and higher dimensions, or E8.
-The golden ratio is the most dense system posable of all possibilities branched out infinitely.
+As far as we know, the most dense alignment of all possibilities is the flower of life patterning.
+The Fibonacci spiral is a break in symmetry per step.
+Aligning the circles in the most dense way possible, like a flower along the Fibonacci spiral, and connecting all the center points makes the tetrahedron repeatable to higher and higher dimensions, or E8.
+The golden ratio is the most dense system possible of all possibilities, branched out infinitely.

 <br /><br />